 Financial Disclosure: Peter Vermeulen, Ph.D. receives an honorarium for his presentation with AEP Connections, LLC.
 Dr. Vermeulen is a paid autism trainer and also receives royalties for the books that he has written.
 Non-Financial: Dr. Vermeulen has reported no conflicts of interest, financial, or non-financial regarding this presentation.

-- Knowing why the traditional model of understanding the brain (stimulus-response model) is not correct.
+- The participant will be able to describe why the traditional model of understanding the brain (stimulus-response model) is not correct.

-- Understanding what predictive processing is and what the role is of context in predicting the world.
+- The participant will be able to explain what predictive processing is and what the role is of context in predicting the world.

-- Understanding the effect of a reduced contextual sensitivity in predicting the world on social interaction, communication; theory of (own) mind and sensory processing.
+- The participant will be able to summarize the effect of a reduced contextual sensitivity in predicting the world on social interaction, communication; theory of (own) mind and sensory processing.

-- Identifying the role of context in social interaction and communication.
+- The participant will be able to identify the role of context in social interaction and communication.

-- Knowing what ‘pushing the context button’ means and how it is pivotal for teaching social cognitive and social behavioral skills.
+- The participant will be able to identify what ‘pushing the context button’ means and explain how it is pivotal for teaching social cognitive and social behavioral skills.

-- Reflecting on the extent to which your own practice (teaching, therapy, ….) supports your clients/students in seeing and using context
+- The participant will be able to assess and modify the extent to which their own practice (teaching, therapy, …) supports their clients/students in seeing and using context.

 8:00 – 9:30: From a stimulus-response model to predictions: a description of the predictive mind, prediction, and prediction errors